 "Give a man a fish, he will eat it.
 Train a man to fish, he will feed his family.
 The above saying highlights the importance of Practical knowledge.
 Practical training is an important part of the theoretical studies.
 It is of an immense importance in the field of management.
 It offers the student to explore the valuable treasure of experience and an exposure to real work culture followed by the industries and thereby helping the students to bridge gap between the theories explained in the books and their practical implementations Research Project plays an important role in future building of an individual so that he/she can better understand the real world in which he has to work in future.
-The theory greatly enhances our knowledge and provides opportunities to blend theoretical with the practical knowledge. have completed the Project research on "A STUDY OF AWARENESS OF E-BANKING SERVICES IN INDIA"

-I have tried to cover each and every aspect related to the topic with best of my capability.
+The theory greatly enhances our knowledge and provides opportunities to blend theoretical with the practical knowledge. have completed the research based Project AWARENESS E-BANKING SERVICES I have tried to cover each and every aspect related to the topic with best of my capability.
 I hope research would help many people